rabbitmq/rabbitmq-website/site/oauth2-examples.md

 </pre>

 Currently RabbitMQ Management plugin does not support latest version of UAA.
-That is why in order to run the use cases we use the image built from the folder `uaa-4.24`.
+That is why in order to run the use cases you use the image built from the folder `uaa-4.24`.
 This has to do with the javascript library that comes with the management plugin.